rlmoser99/design_patterns/command/command_notes.md

 Behavioral Design Pattern

 **Terminology:**
-- Command Class -> classes that have a common interface & is created by a ___
+- Command Class -> classes that have a common interface (`execute` and `unexecute`) and is used by the Invoker.
-- Composite Command Class -> class that groups different commands
+- Composite Command Class -> class that groups different commands & uses the same interface.
-- ConcreteCommand
-- Client
-- Invoker
+- Client -> class that creates an Invoker & provides it a Command class.
+- Invoker -> class that is given a Commands, but it only knows that the command interface (`execute` and `unexecute`).
 - Receiver